A registered charity may only use its resources (funds, personnel, and property) inside or outside Canada in two ways:

 2. It can make gifts to qualified donees (usually other registered charities).
 Individuals and most organizations outside Canada, such as foreign charities and international aid agencies, are not qualified donees.

 A registered charity is not permitted to carry out its purposes by simply handing over its money or other resources to an individual or to another organization that is not a qualified donee.
 Gifting to a non-qualified donee will put the registered status of the charity in jeopardy.

-To verify whether an organization is a registered charity, use the "Search" feature on the Charities Listings webpage.
+To verify whether an organization is a registered charity, use the "Search" feature on the List of charities webpage.